 The role of the auxiliary heater is to work in conjunction with your heating system to keep your home warm when the outside temperature is too cold for the heat pump system to be efficient on its own.
 The thermostat automatically activates the auxiliary heating when the desired temperature is not met by the heat pump system alone.

 After either five, ten, or twenty minutes of your thermostat not reaching the set temperature, your thermostat automatically activates the auxiliary heat.
-Some thermostats can be set manually, although many thermostats come pre-programmed for when to turn on the auxiliary heat.
-The auxiliary heat will only shut off once the thermostat has reached set temperature.
+Some thermostats can be set manually, although many come pre-programmed for when to turn on the auxiliary heat.
+The auxiliary heat will only shut off once the thermostat has reached its set temperature.